|

 Mollye

-International Doll Company in 1929 (also have seen the company name
+International Doll Company in 1929 (have also seen the company name

 cloth, originally they used

-neighborhood women who sewed from their homes, later they opened
+neighborhood women who sewed from their homes to make the dolls, later they opened

 a factory that employed as many as 500 people.
-They also designed
+Mollye also designed

 Temple doll clothes).